Pioreactor/docs.pioreactor/developer-guide/25-Calibrations/01-Calibrations.md

     # not required, but helpful
     def voltage_to_ph(self, voltage: float) -> float:
-        return self.predict(voltage)
+        return self.y_to_x(voltage)

     def ph_to_voltage(self, ph: float) -> float:
-        return self.ipredict(ph)
+        return self.x_to_y(ph)
 ```

 The `predict` and `ipredict` functions are used to convert between the two variables.
 The `i` in `ipredict` stands for "inverse".

-## Creating a new protocol for an existing device
+## (Optional) Creating a new protocol for an existing device

+If you want to add a custom script to create a calibration on the Pioreactor, you can do that by creating a new protocol.

 Define a `CalibrationProtocol` subclass that will hold metadata for your protocol.
 It should have a `run` method that returns a calibration (a subclass of `CalibrationBase` - see above).